 The FSO is well aware of the burden borne by the persons selected to take part in the survey.
 We make every effort to reduce the burden to the minimum without compromising our information mandate.
-Whenever possible, the FSO relies on data contained in administrative registers (e.g. the new register-based federal population census) and guarantees the rotation of persons selected for telephone surveys.
+Whenever possible, the FSO relies on data contained in administrative registers and guarantees the rotation of persons selected for surveys.
 But certain essential information that is not contained in the registers has to be collected by means of specific surveys.

 From now on, a person selected for the SLFS will participate 4 times over a period of 15 months.
-The first interview takes approximately 20 minutes and the 3 subsequent interviews approximately 10 minutes.
+The first interview takes approximately 20 minutes, the 2nd and 4th interviews last approximately 10 minutes and the 3rd 15 minutes.

 The questions mainly concern the labour market situation (employment, unemployment, retirement, working conditions, occupation, salary), education and training (including continuous education), household composition and demographic characteristics (nationality, marital status, etc.).
-There are also questions about household work, the general state of health and the household income.
+There are also questions about household work and the general state of health.
 In addition to the basic questionnaire, the SLFS is complemented every year by a different thematic module (topics covered so far: social security, migration, unpaid work, continuous education and training).

 Since 1 November 2010, the Federal Statistical Office (FSO) has a new sampling frame from which samples are drawn for surveys.
 This frame is based on data from the official registers of persons – particularly the communal and cantonal registers of persons.
 The data are updated quarterly and include the basic data of all persons residing in Switzerland.
 The FSO has your address owing to these data.